 King's accommodation is located throughout London and we have over 5,300 places available, plus access to University of London accommodation.
 The types of accommodation available are:

-- Female-only accommodation
+- Female-only accommodation, where available

 - En-suite or shared facilities

 Explore King's residences and find out how you apply here.

 *you must apply for a room in King’s Residences by the deadline to be guaranteed a room in a King's residence during your foundation year.
 This is usually in mid to late May but the exact date will be published on the Residences area of the website.

 You will be allocated a personal tutor at the beginning of the programme.

 A personal tutor is an academic member of staff who will take an active interest in a student's academic progress and university experience, and is concerned for a student's general welfare.
 You will have regular tutorials together where you will have the opportunity to ask for advice on: